 Holy Spirit is God’s force sent by Jesus Christ to benefit Christians.
 He is the third person of the Trinity, and he shares all attributes of God.

-It is important to emphasize that Holy Spirit is a person, and must be acknowledged with “He” pronoun.
+It is important to emphasize that the Holy Spirit is a person and must be acknowledged with the “He” pronoun.
 (Holy Spirit is a living being; he is a person!)